 Mobile apps are slightly different and are optimized for the platform of choice (iOS/Android).
 This is one of the reasons that some features are missing or not working.
 Another example is the channel avatar that is visible in RC on desktop and web, but yet on the mobile app (developers have confirmed that it is coming).

 Still, from a function perspective, both platforms work well on their mobile platforms and are in constant development.
-If I'm being honest, MM is better looking then RC if esthetics is something you are going for.
+If I'm being honest, MM is better looking than RC if esthetics is something you are going for.

 MM has two roles, member and team admin.
 This might look like enough but once you realize that a team member can create edit, rename, and even archive public channels, you realize that that specific role has too much power.
-The team edition of MM has no option to limit roles what they can and can't do.
+The team edition of MM has no option to limit roles on what they can and can't do.

 RC on the other hand has a lot of roles, twelve to be exact.
-On top o that there are 120 (yes that much) options that you can activate or deactivate for each role.
+On top o that there are 120 (yes that many) options that you can activate or deactivate for each role.
 So imagine how much control you have.
 Did I mention that you can create your custom roles as well?

 So, permission is the only reason why I would recommend someone using RC over MM.
 Everything else can be tweaked, modified, and extended but permissions in MM (team version) are just not up to the task.
 Even if you are building a server that you will use outside your company, so for private usage for example or maybe you want to run an anonymous chat platform, RC is a clear winner here, by far.